 For your filler material, you basically have two options: an artificial filler such as Juvederm, Volbella, Voluma, etc, or your own fat via fat transfer.

 Pros: Fillers can be dosed in very small amounts and are great for contouring around the eyes, mouth and lips.
 They are completely non-invasive and have a quick recovery time.

 Cons: They are more expensive, especially when you need more volume.
 They may cause some swelling and bruising.
 And lastly, they will be gradually absorbed by the face and essentially disappear (they typically last up to 9 months).

 Pros and Cons of Fat Transfer

 Pros: If you need a lot of volume, fat is the best.
 It’s easily harvested from other areas like abdomen or thighs with essentially unlimited supply, and it’s also cheap.
 Also, the transferred fat cells will last a long time, as they are not absorbed like an artificial filler.

 Cons: Fat transfer can cause some bruising and swelling that may last longer than after a filler injection.
 The liposuction itself may require an anesthetic, whereas fillers are injected without them.
 And lastly, the fine lines around the mouths are harder to fill with fat transfer.

 What you choose in the end depends on your personal circumstance: Do you have a lot of volume you’d like to replace in your face to fill out sunken cheeks, for instance?
 Then fat transfer may be your best option.
 Do you want to plump up your lips or fill in nasolabial folds?
-Juvederm might be better suited.
+An injectable dermal filler might be more suitable.

 Either way, it’s undisputed that more women and men rely on fillers to rejuvenate their face.
-If you’re unsure what’s best for you, contact NuBody Concepts to learn more.
+Contact us today in Nashville or Memphis to schedule a consultation with a board-certified plastic surgeon to help you decide which filler works best for you!